-Procedure Comments

-• Actions needed by the DD to correct

-violations or deficiencies.

-• Preliminary recommendations for a

-supervisory response, if necessary.

-• If the agency may need to take either

-an informal or formal enforcement

-action to address violations of BSA

-regulatory requirements, examiners

-should discuss this fact with

-appropriate agency supervision

-management and legal staff.
-OFAC Conclusions

-OFAC Conclusions

-5. Identify whether there are any deficiencies in the

-OFAC compliance program, then determine t

-origin of any deficiencies (e.g., training, audit , risk

-assessment, internal controls, management

-oversight), and conclude on the adequacy of t he

-DD's OFAC compliance program.

-6. Identify any potential matches that were not

-reported to OFAC, discuss with DD managem

-advise DD management to immediately notif ý

-OFAC of unreported transactions, and

-immediately notify supervisory personnel at y /our

-regulatory agency.

-7. Discuss OFAC related examination findings w /ith

-DD management.

-8. Include OFAC conclusions within the report of f

-examination, as appropriate.

-Overall Conclusions

-9. Based on the overall assessment, provide over

-findings based on the DD's overall AML/CFT Γ and

-OFAC Compliance Program.
+Procedure Comments Actions needed by the DD to correct violations or deficiencies.
+Preliminary recommendations for a supervisory response, if necessary.
+If the agency may need to take either an informal or formal enforcement action to address violations of BSA regulatory requirements, examiners should discuss this fact with appropriate agency supervision management and legal staff.
+OFAC Conclusions 5.
+Identify whether there are any deficiencies in OFAC compliance program, then determine to origin of any deficiencies (e.g., training, audit assessment, internal controls, management oversight), and conclude on the adequacy of to DD's OFAC compliance program.
+6. Identify any potential matches that were not reported to OFAC, discuss with DD management advise DD management to immediately notify OFAC of unreported transactions, and immediately notify supervisory personnel at y regulatory agency. he , risk he nent, 7.
+Discuss OFAC related examination findings w DD management. vith 8.
+Include OFAC conclusions within the report o examination, as appropriate. f Overall Conclusions 9.
+Based on the overall assessment, provide over findings based on the DD's overall AML/CFT OFAC Compliance Program.

-3. ASSESSING COMPLIANCE WITH BSA REGULATORY REQUIREMENTS
+3. ASSESSING COMPLIANCE REGULATORY REQUIREMENTS